Welcome to MacroView Project 365

 It's important to remember that your MacroView licence is not tied to an individual user, but to your:

-- SharePoint Online tenancy, for SharePoint Online (Office 365)
+- SharePoint Online tenant, for SharePoint Online (Office 365)

 This means that your SharePoint environment only needs to be licensed with MacroView once, and the number of users able to connect are limited by the number of user seats your organisation has purchased.